Table of Contents

 The process to correct a previously filed Form 945 or file a claim for refund is outlined below.

-If you underreported the tax actually withheld on a previously filed Form 945, check the box on line 1 and pay any additional amount you owe when you file Form 945-X. For details on how to make a payment, see the instructions for line 5, later.
+If you underreported the tax actually withheld on a previously filed Form 945, check the box on line 1 and pay any additional amount you owe by the time you file Form 945-X. For details on how to make a payment, see the instructions for line 5, later.

 Example—You underreported withheld income taxes.